 The ACT Raising Safe Kids program was:

-- Developed for adults who raise, care for and teach children ages 0-8,
+- Developed for adults who raise, care for and teach young children.

-- Designed to prevent violence by providing young children with positive role models and environments that teach nonviolent problem-solving, and
+- Designed to prevent violence by providing young children with positive role models and environments that teach nonviolent problem-solving.

 - Designed by the American Psychological Association and is evidence-based.